sara-sabr/ITStrategy/presentations/en/2020-GCDevEx-DG-Comm.md

 ## What sort of changes are we talking about?

-- procurement process for LDV simplified:
+- Procurement process for LDV simplified:
   - Fewer approvals required
   - Automation
 - Culture change: priority given to procurement and invoicing activities